isabella232/rtos-docs-pr.it-it/rtos-docs/netx/netx-dhcp-client/chapter3.md

 ## <a name="nx_dhcp_decline"></a>nx_dhcp_decline

-Rifiuta indirizzo IP dal server DHCP
+Rifiutare l'indirizzo IP dal server DHCP

 ### <a name="prototype"></a>Prototipo